wx13/jedi/README.txt

 Keybindings
 -----------

 The keybindings section is near the top of the code.
+It has four
-It has three sections: commandlist, editmode_commandlist, and viewmode_commandlist.
+sections: commandlist, extramode_commandlist, editmode_commandlist, and
+viewmode_commandlist.
 The first is for universal keybindings.
-The second only works in editmode, and the third works only in viewmode.
+The third only works in editmode, and the fourth works only in viewmode.
+The second is for extra keybindings that there isn't room for.

 Classes
 -------